doronbl/aws_iot_workshop/README.md

 AWS IoT Workshop > AWS IoT Core > Lab 6 - Last Will and Testament
 * IOT ANALYTICS - SETTING UP ANALYTICS

 You are now ready to start the [workshop](https://iot.awsworkshops.com).
-Ask the instructor for the credentials.